networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 title: AFC Fabric Initialisation
 date: 2021-08-01T12:53:47.482Z
-summary: In this blog post, I will review the steps required to onboard devices into the AFC inventory and the managed network fabric.
+summary: In this blog post, I will review the steps required to onboard devices into the Aruba Fabric Composer inventory.
 draft: false
 featured: false
 authors: